 If you pitch me on your idea, you will find that my feedback is blunt, honest, and likely against the grain.
 I pride myself on being an independent thinker, focused on the big picture, and constantly challenging norms.
 My focus is not where the world is today, but where I think it will be 5 – 10 years from now.
 I have never invested in a company looking to make a quick buck — I have a long-term horizon and seek entrepreneurs who are equally strategic in their plans.
 Please be prepared to discuss your “secret sauce” and why you have an unfair competitive advantage, because I will ask about that.

 I believe that in large part, my background plays a great role in shaping who I am today.
 I grew up in a single parent home, with meager means, and was an immigrant to the US as a young child — like many of the entrepreneurs whom I back today.
 I started my own VC firm after graduating business school with nothing but $10k in my pocket and a rough sketch of what I thought I could build.
-Today TechU Angels is one of the most selective and best-performing seed firms in the east coast.
+Today TechU is one of the most selective and best-performing seed firms on the east coast.
 Through the process, I’ve learned a lot about perseverance, grit, and hustle.

 In my free time, I enjoy cycling and reading/studying ancient Hebrew and Aramaic texts.